NEUTRALITY BYLAW | PLEBISCITE

 No grandfathering of any existing crosswalks or flags that contravene the new bylaw will be authorized, and |

-There will be no decorations on Town crosswalks or displaying of flags supporting political, social or religions movements or commercial entities.
+There will be no decorations on Town crosswalks or displaying of flags supporting political, social or religious movements or commercial entities.

 We know there are several questions surrounding voting, including locations, times, advanced voting and special ballots.
 We've compiled a list of frequently asked questions to help you out!
 If you still have questions regarding voting, reach out to us by phone at 780-674-3301 or email at town@barrhead.ca